cgrima/lrs/README.md

 git clone git@github.com:cgrima/lrs.git
 ```

 From now on, the code will automatically build the hierarchy with the data.
 It will look like below.
-To start, just proceed to the next section **Initilisation**.
+To start, just proceed to the next section: **Initilisation**.

 ```bash
 ./code/